Kylanhall/Stardew-Valley-Mod-Switcher/README.md

 Since I'm trying to learn C#, I might try to make an actual program that will do this in a much more elegant manner, rather than a .bat file.
 I like this program however, since SMAPI opens a CMD window anyways, it's not opening anything extra.

 # Warranty
-This comes with absolutely no warranty at all, to make edits to the .bat file, right click on the file and edit it in a notepad.
+This comes with absolutely no warranty at all.
+To make edits to the .bat file, right click on the file and edit it in a notepad.

 # Credits
-Thanks to Prism Minecraft Launcher, for inspiring me to recreate the "Instance" idea.
+Thanks to [Prism Minecraft Launcher](https://github.com/PrismLauncher/PrismLauncher), for inspiring me to recreate the "Instance" idea.